aakashadesara/react-native-beginner-tutorial/README.md

 />
 ```

-So we have four props, `title`, `description`, `image`, and `url`.
+⭐️ We have four props: `title`, `description`, `image`, and `url`.
 In our NewsItem class, go ahead and update the function so it looks like so:

 ```javascript
 export function NewsItem(props) {